OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

    * Installed an :ref:`OpenNebula Front-end using miniONE <try_opennebula_on_kvm>`,
    * deployed a :ref:`Metal Edge Cluster <first_edge_cluster>` on AWS, and
    * deployed a :ref:`Virtual Machine <running_virtual_machines>` with WordPress on that Metal Edge Cluster.

-At this point, we are ready to deploy something more complex on our Metal Edge Cluster: an enterprise-grade, CNCF-certified, multi-master Kubernetes cluster based on SUSE Rancher’s RKE2 Kubernetes distribution.
-Like the WordPress VM, the Kubernetes distribution is available in the `OpenNebula Public Marketplace <https://marketplace.opennebula.io>`__, where you can find it as the multi-VM appliance **OneKE**.
+At this point, we are ready to deploy something more complex on our Metal Edge Cluster: an enterprise-grade, multi-master Kubernetes cluster based on SUSE Rancher’s RKE2 Kubernetes distribution.
+Like the WordPress VM, the Kubernetes cluster is available in the `OpenNebula Public Marketplace <https://marketplace.opennebula.io>`__, where you can find it as the multi-VM appliance **Service OneKE**, the OpenNebula Kubernetes Edition.

-To deploy Kubernetes, we’ll follow these high-level steps:
+To deploy the Kubernetes cluster, we’ll follow these high-level steps:

    #.
 Download the OneKE Service from the OpenNebula Marketplace.
    #.
 Instantiate a private network on the Edge Cluster.
    #.
 Instantiate the Kubernetes Service.
    #.
 Deploy an application on Kubernetes.

 .. important:: As mentioned above, we’ll use the infrastructure created in previous tutorials of this Quick Start Guide, namely our :ref:`OpenNebula Front-end <try_opennebula_on_kvm>` and our :ref:`Metal Edge Cluster <first_edge_cluster>`, both deployed on AWS.
-To complete this guide, you will need the Front-end and the Edge Cluster up and running.
+To complete this tutorial, you will need the Front-end and the Edge Cluster up and running.

-This guide includes a preliminary section to avoid known problems related to a datastore parameter in AWS, and a :ref:`Known Issues <k8s_known_issues>` section at the end for troubleshooting.
+This tutorial includes a preliminary section to avoid known problems related to a datastore parameter in AWS, and a :ref:`Known Issues <k8s_known_issues>` section at the end for troubleshooting.

-The full documentation for the OneKE Appliance is maintained at the `OpenNebula Apps Documentation <https://github.com/OpenNebula/one-apps/wiki>`__ project.
+In this tutorial we’ll perform a basic install of the Kubernetes cluster.
+The OneKE appliance offers options such as High Availability, Longhorn storage, load balancing and CNI plugins, which are out of the scope of this guide.
+For the full documentation of the OneKE appliance, please see the `OpenNebula Apps Documentation <https://github.com/OpenNebula/one-apps/wiki>`__.

 A Preliminary Step: Remove ``REPLICA_HOST``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It’s a known issue in AWS Edge Clusters that the ``REPLICA_HOST`` parameter in the template for the cluster’s datastore may cause QCOW2 image corruption, which causes VMs to boot incorrectly.
 To avoid the possibility of sporadic VM boot failures, remove the ``REPLICA_HOST`` parameter from the datastore template.

 Follow these steps:

    #.
 Log in to Sunstone as user ``oneadmin``.
    #.
 Open the left-hand pane (by hovering your mouse over the icons on the left), then select **Storage** -> **Datastores**.